Saint-Alban-d'Hurtières

-Saint-Alban-d'Hurtières (/fr/; before 2013: Saint-Alban-des-Hurtières) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Alban-d'Hurtières (/fr/; before 2013: Saint-Alban-des-Hurtières; Savoyard: Sèt Arban) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

 Saint-Alban-d'Hurtières has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Saint-Alban-d'Hurtières is 11.0 C. The average annual rainfall is 1274.5 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 20.2 C, and lowest in January, at around 2.0 C. The highest temperature ever recorded in Saint-Alban-d'Hurtières was 39.0 C on 2 July 1952; the coldest temperature ever recorded was -17.6 C on 6 January 1985.